How Does Wikipedia Make Money? And How Much Does it Make?

 While Wikipedia has a permanent staff, volunteer contributors working for free have generated the vast majority of the content.

-Containing more than 17 million individual articles, Wikipedia is by far the largest encyclopedia in the world.
+Containing more than 17 million individual articles, Wikipedia is by far the largest encyclopedia of free knowledge in the world.

 In totality, it probably represents the most comprehensive and accessible compendium of information ever amassed in human history.
-The site is continuing to grow, too, with an average of 600 new articles added each day.
+The site is continuing to grow, too, with an average of 600 new articles added each day, mostly by their volunteer community.

-Free at the point of access and easy to navigate, Wikipedia was the 7th most visited website globally during 2021.
+Easy to navigate and free at the point of access, Wikipedia was the 7th most visited website globally during 2021.

 How does Wikipedia make money?

-One of the reasons for Wikipedia's continued popularity and the thing that sets it apart from many similar sites is that it is committed to being ad-free.
+One of the reasons for Wikipedia's continued popularity and the thing that sets it apart from many similar sites is that the online encyclopaedia is committed to being ad-free.

 In 2009, the Wikimedia Foundation committed to keeping Wikipedia free from ads forever.
 On their information page, the organization lists multiple reasons why this is a priority.
 These reasons include: